-Global carbon compliance markets grew by 34% in 2019 to reach US$217 billion in value, according to Refinitiv, which was a nearly fivefold increase in two years.
-According to the World Bank, there are 28 ETSs operating worldwide and another three scheduled for implementation in 2020.
-These ETSs collectively cover 9 gigatons of carbon dioxide equivalent (Gt CO2e), representing 17% of global GHG emissions.
+Global compliance carbon markets grew by 21% in 2020 to reach US$261 billion in value, according to Refinitiv, which was over a fivefold increase in three years.
+According to the World Bank, there are 29 ETSs operating worldwide in April 2021.
+These ETSs collectively cover 9 gigatons of carbon dioxide equivalent (Gt CO2e), representing 16% of global GHG emissions.

 WCI: California and Québec each independently established cap-and-trade systems using the framework developed by the Western Climate Initiative (WCI).
 Their first compliance periods started on January 1, 2013 and their systems were linked one year later, creating the first international cap-and-trade system consisting of sub-national jurisdictions.
 The California cap-and-trade system (CaT) is enforced by the California Air Resources Board (ARB).
 The program applies to power generators, industrial plants and fuel distributors and covers approximately 80% of the state’s total GHG emissions.
 The Québec cap-and-trade system covers fossil fuel combustion and industrial emissions in power, buildings, transport and industry, and covers approximately 82% of the province’s total GHG emissions.
 Both systems have an auction reserve price that increases by 5% plus inflation each year.

 RGGI: The Regional Greenhouse Gas Initiative (RGGI) was the first market-based carbon pricing initiative in the United States.
-It is a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island and Vermont to cap and reduce CO2 emissions from the power sector.
-Virginia is in the processing of implementing its ETS and is expected to join RGGI by the end of 2020.
-Pennsylvania is also considering an ETS and linking to RGGI.
+It is a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia to cap and reduce CO2 emissions from the power sector.
+Pennsylvania is considering an ETS and linking to RGGI.